formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 ```@example variables
 x = 1
 my_variable = "awesome"
+nothing #hide
 ```

 Unicode variables allow you to use a wider range of characters, including mathematical symbols, Greek letters, and other special characters.
 To create a Unicode variable, type a backslash followed by the Unicode character name, and then press the Tab key to convert it into the corresponding Unicode symbol.
 For example, type \alpha and then press Tab to create the α variable.
+If you are interested you can find a [table of all available unicode characters](https://docs.julialang.org/en/v1/manual/unicode-input/) and how to type them in the Julia documentation.

 ```@example variables
 α = 0.05
 β₁ = 1.2
 Δt = 0.01
+nothing #hide
 ```

 !!! compat "Exercise"
-    1. Assign the integer value 42 to a variable named the_answer_to_life.
+    1. Assign the `Integer` value `42` to a variable named `the_answer_to_life`.
-    2. Assign the string "Julia is fun!" to a variable named yay.
+    2. Assign the `String` `"Julia is fun!"` to a variable named `yay`.
-    3. Assign the value of 1 + √2 divided by 2 to the variable φ (phi).
+    3. Assign the value of 1 + √2 divided by 2 to the variable `φ` (phi).
 Remember to use the Unicode character: type \phi or \sqrt and press Tab to convert it.

 ```@raw html
 <details>